 The two most misunderstood social media networks are Twitter and Pinterest.
 If you’ve watched any of my videos, or taken any of my social media marketing classes, I liken the social networks to cars.
 Twitter is like a sports car – fast, newsy, it’s life in a 280 characters or less.
 It’s great for exposure if you take advantage of what’s trending.

 Pinterest is the minivan.
-80% of the users are women; half of the have kids.
+60% of the users are women; half of the have kids.
 You want to reach soccer moms, they’re on Pinterest.
 But something that I call the “Pinterest Difference” is crucial for businesses to understand when trying to reach the average consumer – you catch them when they’re planning to spend money.

 “One of the things we’re trying to figure out strategically is how to tap into consumers earlier in the inspiration or planning phase,” says David Doctorow, senior vice president of global marketing at Expedia, one of Pinterest’s charter advertisers.
 “We don’t have great ways to identify consumers in that part of the journey.”~ Forbes Magazine

 People turn to Pinterest when they’re planning for a baby, wedding, vacation, redecorating and remodeling.
 They check the latest styles and trends in fashion, color, home decor, hairstyles, technology and you name it!
-And they go there for ideas and tips for crafts, decorations, weight-loss, diets, recipes, parties and inspirations, motivations, and solutions to their problems.
+And they go there for ideas and tips for gift-giving, crafts, decorations, weight-loss, diets, recipes, parties and inspirations, motivations, and solutions to their problems.